zehaozhu/zehaozhu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hello, I am Zehao Zhu (朱泽昊), a first-year PhD student at University of Texas at Austin advised by [Prof. Atlas Wang](https://www.ece.utexas.edu/people/faculty/atlas-wang).
+Hello, I am Zehao Zhu (朱泽昊), a first-year PhD student at University of Texas at Austin.
 Prior to that, I obtained my bachelor's degree from Zhejiang University in 2023.
 My research interest lies in the intersection between computer vision and computer graphics.